 The best colorful places to visit in Kaohsiung

 Kaohsiung (高雄) lies on the southwest coast of Taiwan and is the second largest city on the island, after Taipei.
-Not only is Kaohsiung home to an amazing harbour, great beaches and mouth-watering seafood, there’s also plenty to do and see.
-And if you are like me, you’ll love all the colorful places that can be found right here in Taiwan’s “Harbor City.”
-Added to that, Kaohsiung is super easy to reach.
-And just as easy to navigate.
-With its impressive transportation system, you’ll have no trouble exploring the city in as little as two days.
-Depending on your needs, of course.
+Not only is Kaohsiung home to an amazing harbor, great beaches, and mouth-watering seafood, but there’s also plenty to do and see.
+And if you are like me, you’ll love all the colorful places to visit in Kaohsiung.

-That said, if you really want to get a feel for the city and explore all it has to offer, I highly recommend spending at least three days here.
-With the added day, you’ll have more than enough time to check out all the touristy hot spots, get a good dose of seafood and even relax at the beach!
+With an extra day or two, you’ll have more than enough time to check out all the touristy hot spots, get a good dose of seafood and even relax by the beach!
+Or better yet, explore some of the amazing attractions nearby.

 Looking to add some colorful sights to your Insta account?
-Then don’t miss any of these FREE amazing hot spots in Kaohsiung!
+Then don’t miss any of these FREE amazing places to visit in Kaohsiung!
 We highlight the four most colorful places in the city which you’ll simply love exploring, below.
-Plus extra tips and advice for a kick-ass trip!
+Plus all the tips and advice you need for a kick-ass trip!

 In a rush?
-Pin this post to read later.
+Pin these Places to visit in Kaoshiung for later.

 Getting to Kaohsiung